When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 Pension contributions

 Umbrella companies must legally enrol all employees into a pension plan within three months.
-However, if you prefer to opt out, this isn’t a problem, although you can only do it once you’ve made your first contributions.
+However, if you prefer to opt out, that’s fine, though you can only do so after you’ve made your first contributions.

 The system isn’t very efficient, but it’s a legal requirement, and umbrella companies must follow the rules.